 The products in the Unibestos line were manufactured from amosite asbestos imported from South Africa.
 The natural asbestos was partially broken down into fibers at the mines, and then shipped to UNARCO’s plants for further fiberizing and bonding with inorganic binders and fillers.

-From 1964 to 1971, Pittsburg Corning employed industrial hygiene engineering consultant Morton Corn to evaluate the conditions at both plants.
-Corn found that both plants posed significantly hazardous exposure to asbestos, and he recommended engineering control measures to lessen the risk.
+From 1964 to 1971, Pittsburg Corning employed industrial hygiene engineering consultant Morton Corn to evaluate the conditions at plants in Tyler, Texas, and Port Alleghany, Pennsylvania.
+Corn found both plants posed significantly hazardous exposure to asbestos, and he recommended engineering control measures to lessen the risk.
 However, the majority of his recommendations were not put into effect.